It's Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 Scooter Libby was the target of a witch hunt, special counsel.

-Scooter Libby who worked for Dick Cheney, which is what made him an excitable or exciting target.
+Scooter Libby, who worked for Dick Cheney, which is what made him an excitable or exciting target.

-Two years the media couldn't let go of this.
+So for, what was it, two years, the media couldn't let go of this.

-And we told what a dangerous, reckless bunch of incompetence were at the Bush presidency, the Bush administration, and outing this poor woman because her husband did something that Bush didn't like, came back and said that the Iranians weren't doing nukes or somebody wasn't.
+And we told what a dangerous, reckless bunch of incompetents were at the Bush presidency, the Bush administration, and outing this poor woman because her husband did something that Bush didn't like, came back and said that the Iranians weren't doing nukes or somebody wasn't.

 It was all about this yellow cake trip to Niger.

-Oh, yeah, had the movie and everything.
+Oh, you had the movie and everything.

-And Naomi Watts starred as Valerie Playham in the movie, and uh it was just it was an absolute media frenzy.
+And it was an absolute media frenzy.

-And the guy who leaked her, first thing the leak was not that big a deal anyway, but secondly, the guy who leaked her name to Novak never it w when people found out he did it, they left him alone.
+But secondly, the guy who leaked her name to Novak never, when people found out he did it, they left him alone.

 Because he was with Colin Powell, and they were both anti-George W. Bush.